forwardemail/forwardemail.net/app/views/faq/index.md

 ## Do you support receiving email with IMAP

-Yes, as of October 16, 2023 we support receiving email over IMAP as an add-on for all paid users.

-**Please read our deep-dive article** on [how our encrypted SQLite mailbox storage feature works](/encrypted-emaill).
+Yes, as of October 16, 2023 we support receiving email over IMAP as an add-on for all paid users.  **Please read our deep-dive article** on [how our encrypted SQLite mailbox storage feature works](/encrypted-emaill).

-**Our Beta IMAP support is useful at the moment for storing Draft messages in your "Drafts" folder, copies of [Outbound SMTP](#do-you-support-sending-email-with-smtp) messages sent your "Sent Mail" folder, and for initial mailbox setup across mail clients such as Thunderbird, K-9 Mail, and Apple Mail.**  There is a <span class="notranslate">10 GB</span> storage limitation (additional storage can be purchased with pay-as-you-go).

 <div id="imap-instructions">